|

 Audio track two is the A to F series:

-Remember to say the chord types out loud play the evolutions or listen to the audio tracks.
+Remember to say the chord types out loud as you play the evolutions or listen to the audio tracks.
 This helps you recognize the seventh chords when you hear them in popular music.

 Here is the list again: